Minneapolis Cherry Spoon & Sculpture Garden

 Location: Minneapolis, MN (725 Vineland Pl.)

-When to visit: Officially open 6 am – midnight
+When to visit: Officially open 6 am – midnight, 365 days a year

 Cost: Free to walk through (street parking is also free for up to 1 hour)

-One of the things I never realized from looking at pictures of the spoon and cherry is that the top of the cherry is actually a fountain.
+One of the things I didn’t realize from looking at pictures of the Minneapolis cherry spoon is that the top of the cherry is actually a fountain.
 You can see the stream of water shooting out when you look at the sculpture up close.

 This is my favorite sculpture because it’s so freaky.
 “Without Words” by Judith Shea.
 It consists of a raincoat, a dress, and a partial face.
 I don’t have a clue what it means, but isn’t it so artsy?